 Dept. of Optical Nanoscopy (Director: Stefan Hell)

 Stefan Hell is a director at both the MPImF and at the MPI for Biophysical Chemistry in Göttingen.

 Dept. of Chemical Biology (Director: Kai Johnsson)

 Kai Johnsson moved to the MPImF during 2017 from his current location in Lausanne (Switzerland).
-His directorship here will initially be adjunct, until his appointment at Lausanne ends in 2017.
+His directorship was initially adjunct, until his appointment at Lausanne ended in 2017.

 Dept. of Cellular Biophysics (Director Joachim Spatz)

 The department of Joachim Spatz was at the MPI for Intelligent Systems in Stuttgart, with an outstation at Heidelberg University.
 These were united to form his new department at the MPImF, fundamentally investigating and understanding the mechanobiology of cells, cell cohorts and organoids as well as developments of technological breakthroughs that enables the construction of life-like synthetic compartments.